niklasekstrom/a314/Software/README.md

   but any recent version should work):
   <https://www.raspberrypi.com/software/operating-systems/>
 - Update apt packages: `sudo apt update`, `sudo apt upgrade`
-- Install Dependencies: `sudo apt install python3-dev python3-distutils python3-pip python3-virtualenv build-essential git ifupdown iptables openfpgaloader`
+- Install Dependencies: `sudo apt install python3-dev python3-distutils python3-pip python3-virtualenv build-essential git ifupdown iptables`
 - Obtain a copy of the repository, either:
   - Clone the a314 repository: `git clone https://github.com/niklasekstrom/a314.git`, or
   - Download the sources from a release.
 Pick a release from